 A key issue for the Friends has become facilitating the restoration of the extensive wetland system (see Projects for a link to our Raumati wetland petition), as much of the park is drained to support farming by a private licence-holder.
 The Wellington region now has only around 3 percent of its wetlands remaining and the park's peat wetlands, if re-wetted, have significant potential as a carbon sink.

 Trustees meet on the third Monday evening each month and welcome new Friends.
-Our public AGM, previously held in August each year, will be in October this year in the park's wonderful new visitor centre 'Ramaroa' (see Events).
+Our public AGM is held in the park's wonderful new visitor centre 'Ramaroa' in October.

 Check our Facebook page